selfage/service_descriptor/README.md

     "fields": [{
       "name": "signedSession",
       "type": "string"
-    }, ...]
+    }, {
+      "name": "userId",
+      "type": "string"
+    }]
   }
 }]
 ```

 You usually don't need to explicitly set `signedSession` field or read it.
-See `@selfage/web_service_client` which sets it and `@selfage/service_handler` which reads it.
 This is an opinionated decision that passing session explicitly in request body is better than passing it implicitly in HTTP header in most cases.
+See `@selfage/web_service_client` for how it is set.
+See `@selfage/service_handler` for it was generated, read and parsed, where a definition of session needs to be provided.